 The great thing about kids is there’s always a lesson out there somewhere with characters they can relate to.
 With the Internet, we have access to endless libraries of videos that are quite helpful and entertaining for kids.
 If your child can’t get excited from you, an older sibling, or a book–try finding a video.
 Daniel Tiger’s Life Little Lessons, a DVD by PBS is great for teaching toddlers!
 So many cute lessons and always a little song to accompany the lesson that is just perfect for kids to remember.
 If your kids are allowed to watch videos, this is a great way to teach them a lesson about a new skill through a character they can relate to and already trust.

-Here are a couple videos on YouTube that our kids LOVED about teeth brushing:
+Here are a couple of videos on YouTube that our kids LOVED about teeth brushing:

 Upgrading to Toddler/Preschooler Toothpaste: